 Employment opportunities for the Chenchu community have improved due to the agency area, as noted by MADA official Mannanur.
 Since this is an agency area, the Integrated Tribal Development Agency (ITDA) has been established to support the Chenchus.
 Educated Chenchus, particularly those living among non-tribal people, have benefitted the most because they are more aware of available opportunities.
 However, the official mentioned that those living in the forest are often reluctant to seek work outside their tribal area.

-Table 3: Reservation in Employment and access to skill development
+Table 3.
+Reservation in Employment and access to skill development